 Warranty: The Projector’s warranty is important because it determines how long the manufacturer’s warranty will cover the Projector.
 The manufacturer’s warranty will cover a projector with a longer warranty for a longer period than a projector with a shorter warranty.

-Compatibility: The compatibility of a projector is important because it determines the types of devices that the Projector can be used with.
-A projector that is compatible with a wide range of devices will be able to be used with more devices than a projector that is not compatible with many devices.
+Compatibility: The compatibility of a projector is important because it determines the types of devices the Projector can use.
+A projector that is compatible with a wide range of devices will be able to be used with more than a Projector that is not compatible with many devices.

 FAQs – Frequently Asked Questions